 For many adventure travelers Antarctica is the ultimate destination.
-After all, the other six continents are fairly easy to get to, and its not at all unusual to visit those places.
+After all, the other six continents are fairly easy to get to, and its not at all unusual to visit those places on a variety of independent or organized excursions.
 But Antarctica takes some effort – not to mention a considerable amount of money – which puts it out of the realm of possibility for a lot of travelers.

 That said however, thousands of people do visit the frozen continent each austral summer thanks to Antarctic cruise operators like Quark Expeditions and travel guides such as Adventure Network International.

 Many of those companies are members of the International Association of Antarctic Tour Operators (IAATO), an organization that is dedicated to promoting safe and sustainable tourism to Antarctica.
 Over the years, the IAATO has helped to draft important regulations and guidelines for its members which are designed to keep travelers safe while protecting the fragile environment of the Southern Ocean and the Antarctic itself.

 Antarctica By The Numbers